Welcome to the URI English Undergraduate Studies Program pages.

 Our undergraduate program is challenging and flexible; many of our students supplement English with a minor or second major in closely related fields (see 'Interdisciplinarity' below).

-Students majoring in English are required to take two core methodology courses, English 201 and English 202.
-English 201 introuces students to the study of literature through reading and discussion of major methodologies, analytical approaches, and perspectives in literary study; and English 202 entails a series of guest presentations by full-time faculty, and is designed to demystify the process of literary critical writing by offering anecdotal, informal accounts of how a faculty member’s article (which the students have read in advance) was conceived, developed, revised, and found publication.
+Students majoring in English are required to take one core methodology course, English 201.
+English 201 introduces students to the study of literature through reading and discussion of major methodologies, analytical approaches, and perspectives in literary study.
 Please visit the current URI Course Catalog

 , which lists all of the many courses that are offered in English.

 Students also take five courses designed to give them coverage of every major period of literature in English, as well as five electives in English.

 Click here to see the full list of course requirements for majoring in English.

 The English Department works closely with the Department of Education to ensure that those double majors in Secondary Education and English receive the courses they need to become properly certified in English as their content area.

 Minor in English

 A minor in English may be earned by completing 20 credits in English.
 The University requires that a minimum quality average of 2.0 must be earned in the minor courses, and at least 12 of the 20 credits must be at the 200 level or above.
 At least half of the credits required for an English minor must be earned at the University of Rhode Island.
 No course may be used to apply to both the major and minor fields of study.
 General Education requirements may be used for the minor, but no course may be used for both the major and the minor.
 Minor courses may not be taken on a pass/fail basis.